 In a statement, Franco Frattini, the Italian foreign minister, said: “We express our full solidarity with the Swiss ambassador and with all the personnel of this diplomatic representation, which has been the target of a deplorable act of violence that deserves our strongest condemnation.”

-A rudimentary device was discovered in an empty underground train in Rome on Tuesday.
+The blasts come after a rudimentary device was discovered in an empty underground train in Rome on Tuesday.

 However, police said that the device lacked a detonator and tests showed it contained no explosive.